fidian/acss-live/README.md

 This tool follows the same shorthand as [Atomizer] and [acss-browser] with a few trade-offs:

-* This does not change color codes from short to long.
+* This does not change color codes from short to long because the point isn't to make tiny stylesheets, it is to style in the browser.
 * Atomizer's `Bd` helper (not `Bd(...)` rule) is renamed to `Bd1` to not conflict with `Bd`.
 * Helpers can get arguments, but they get ignored.
 Extra arguments can be passed to rules and they are likewise ignored.
+This isn't a syntax checker.
 * Does not consolidate styles in the same way as Atomizer.
-This will generate one rule per class.
+This will generate one rule per class instead of trying to minify the generated CSS.
 * Changed all classes to have a single capital letter first followed by all lowercase.
 CSS in the browser is case-insensitive and the capital letter just helps make sure that you meant to use Atomic CSS.
 * Removed deprecated flex rules (ones starting with `Fl`) and kept only the ones starting `Fx`.
 * Dropped many CSS properties because they aren't supported by browsers.